SyntaxColoring/LM-Scripts/ReadMe.md

 =============
 **Makes files and folders invisible (or visible again).**

 Hide is a small novelty script that can make files invisible to Finder.
-Show makes them visible again.
+Show is its counterpart, and makes files visible again.
 Both scripts work on folders as well as individual files.